Alfie Dingley and Billy Caldwell started the wave of change for access to medical cannabis in the UK.

 For Alfie, this was life changing.
 His mother has pointed to the dramatic changes in his life for which medical cannabis is solely responsible.
 Ms. Deacon described the improvements: “He’s going to school every day, he’s riding a horse, he’s riding a bike.
 He has a pretty much normal life … and has not had any seizures.”
 In fact, he’s been seizure-free since July.

 Even his teachers have commented on how much his work at school has improved.
-Ms. Deacon said that Alfie’s teachers have struggled to keep up with how quickly he’s improving in such a short period of time.
+Ms. Deacon said that Alfie’s teachers have struggled to keep up with his rapid improvements.
 Cannabis oil completely changed Alfie’s life – for the better.

 The UK is Waking Up to the Power of Medical Cannabis

-Alfie Dingley, Billy Caldwell, and their respective parents have dramatically altered the conversation around medical cannabis in the UK, particularly for children with epilepsy.
+Alfie Dingley, Billy Caldwell, and their respective parents have dramatically altered the conversation around medical cannabis.
+They have shone the spotlight on cannabis for childhood epilepsy.
 These children are fortunate to have parents who understand that stigma surrounding a plant is far less important than gaining them life saving medicine.

 The government is finally starting to catch up.
 Dame Sally Davies, Westminster’s chief medical advise, was quoted saying, “There is now … conclusive evidence of the therapeutic benefit of cannabis-based medicinal products for certain medical conditions and reasonable evidence of therapeutic benefit in several other medical conditions.”
 Based on this, she suggested a complete rescheduling.